pilsprog/skyport-logic/docs/en/PROTOCOL.md

     >  ...
     > }

-The following actions are currently valid:
+The following actions are valid:

 ### MOVEMENT/TACTICAL: